loloopes/loloopes/README.md

 ### Cocou!!
 ### 你好!

-- 🔭 Programming, Software Development, backend Development, Machine Learning, Data Science
+- 🔭 Machine Learning, Data Science, Programming, Software Development, Backend Development

 - 💬 Ask me about anything aforementioned, I would gladly discuss whatever I know about the theme, or geopolitics and history. =)